amkdg/CrackedAppleSiliconMinecraft/README.md

 > Note: email and password are optional arguments.
 Username is your in-game username.
 3g (3 gigabytes) is the amount of ram to be allocated to the Java Virtual Machine.
 Keep everything enclosed in single quotes.

 `sh launch.sh 'email' 'password' 'username' '3g'`

-## For convenience
-You can get the game as a pretty, pre-installed, and play-ready `.app` binary from the [releases tab](https://github.com/amkdg/AppleSiliconMinecraft/releases).